SunnyCat10/ex0_introtogit/survey.md

-Favorite color:
+Favorite color: Mummy Brown
-Favorite food:
+Favorite food: All food is good
-Favorite musician/band:
+Favorite musician/band: Scorpions
-Favorite movie:
-Requested grade in the course:
+Favorite movie: Lord of The Rings : The return of the king Requested grade in the course: 0_o